There are more than 40 countries on the government's red list, which has the strictest travel restrictions.

 An inquiry into the pandemic suggested it was understandable the government "did not consider it practical or effective simply to restrict flights" at that time, partly because there were so many British residents trying to get home.

-But these self-isolation requirements were withdrawn on 13 March 2020 - 10 days before the UK went into lockdown.
+But these self-isolation requirements were withdrawn on 13 March 2020 - 10 days before the UK went into the first lockdown.

 "The government's failure to have proper quarantine measures in place in March as the infection was spreading fast was a grave error and meant Covid spread faster and reached more people," Yvette Cooper, chair of the committee of MPs behind the inquiry said.